 Facts and figures

-3 – The number of times Canada have qualified for the FIFA U-17 Women’s World Cup.
+0 – the number of times that Canada have failed to reach the knockout stages of a FIFA U-17 Women’s World Cup.

 |18||Sabrina D ANGELO|